-Home Buying Without a Contingency to Sell an Existing Home
+How to Buy a House Without a Contingency to Sell an Existing One

-What does releasing the contingency to sell mean?
-It depends on the verbiage and contractual obligation.
-It could mean financially qualifying to buy the new home without selling the buyer's existing home.
-It could also mean moving forward on the belief the existing home will close and, if it doesn't close for some reason, the buyer's earnest money could be at risk for non-performance.
+It depends on the verbiage and contractual obligation, but it could mean financially qualifying to buy the new home without selling the buyer's existing home.
+It could also mean moving forward on the belief that the existing home will close and, if it doesn't close for some reason, the buyer's earnest money could be at risk for non-performance.

 What Is the Usual Risk?

 The financial risk could be the buyer's earnest money deposit or liquidated damages or some other form of compensation to the seller.
-In my experience, the question often comes down to the earnest money deposit — will the buyer be entitled to a receive a refund of the earnest money deposit upon cancellation?
+In my experience, the question often comes down to the earnest money deposit.
+Will the buyer be entitled to a receive a refund of the earnest money deposit upon cancellation?
 Be sure to protect your earnest money deposit.

-That's another long article.
-Basically, the bottom line is do the sellers want to be free to sell to another buyer or do they want to fight over the earnest money deposit?
+The bottom line is to ask if sellers want to be free to sell to another buyer or do they want to fight over the earnest money deposit?
 If the buyer wants the deposit and the seller does not want to release it, most escrow companies in California, for example, will allow the parties to cancel the transaction, leaving the deposit in dispute.
 However, both parties need to sign the cancellation.